tfjmp/provenance-papers/README.md

 - [POIROT](./POIROT) Milajerdi, Sadegh M., et al. "POIROT: Aligning Attack Behavior with Kernel Audit Records for Cyber Threat Hunting."
 Proceedings of the 2019 ACM SIGSAC Conference on Computer and Communications Security.
 ACM, 2019.
 - [AttackGraph](./AttackGraph) Capobianco, Frank, et al. "Employing Attack Graphs for Intrusion Detection."
 Proceedings of the 2019 ACM New Security Paradigms Workshop.
 ACM, 2019.
 - [MORSE](./MORSE) Hossain, Md Nahid, Sanaz Sheikhi, and R. Sekar.
 "Combating Dependence Explosion in Forensic Analysis Using Alternative Tag Propagation Semantics."
+- [ProvDetector](./ProvDetector) Wang, Qi, et al. "You are what you do: Hunting stealthy malware via data provenance analysis."
+Proc. of the Symposium on Network and Distributed System Security (NDSS).
+2020.
 - **[UNICORN](./UNICORN) Han, X, et al. "UNICORN: Runtime Provenance-Based Detector for Advanced Persistent Threats."
 Proceedings of the 2020 Network and Distributed System Security Symposium.
 2020.**

 # Summarization techniques